dumbattle/CPSC-362-proj/README.md

-## To Talk About
+## TODO
- - Good Progress so far
- - how to develop.
-    - DON'T edit existing scenes or scripts.
-Create new ones or duplicate existing ones
- - Use git
- - Organization
-    - Folders
-    - Names
- - Check Version
- - Unity Stuff
-    - Only one scene
- - Terminology
-    - Creep/Enemy
- - Documentation
+	- Refactor Waypoints
-    - Scripts
+	- UI
-    - Scenes
+	- Combine Tower and CreepSpawner Scenes into new scene
+		- Add in UI when completes